en9apr/sphinx/ravel.rst

 Where is this study placed within the wave modelling community?
 ===============================================================

-* This study is in the category of models attemping to solve the problem of non-linear wave effects in shallow water.
+* This study is in the category of models attempting to solve the problem of non-linear wave effects in shallow water.
 * It takes the approach of deterministic (phase resolving) wave modelling in the time domain.
 * It uses one phase per realisation, and seven realisations are performed (which may have been limited by the large computing time needed) but at different depths and frequencies.
 * Unlike other models in this category, it also includes viscous effects, which allows energy decay rate to be observed, which is one of the open questions in this field.